Luke McCowan: Dundee

 On 1 June 2021, McCowan signed a two-year deal with Scottish Premiership side Dundee.
 He made his debut for the club in the Scottish League Cup against Brora Rangers.
-McCowan would get his first competitive goal for the Dee the following week against Montrose.
-He would later score his first Premiership goal which clinched a win over Aberdeen.
+McCowan got his first competitive goal for the Dee the following week against Montrose.
+He later scored his first Premiership goal which clinched a win over Aberdeen.

-In December 2022, McCowan would score a brace away against his former club Ayr United to help Dundee win and put them top of the Scottish Championship for Christmas.
-McCowan would conclude a strong season with an excellent performance and goal against Queen's Park to help Dundee clinch the Scottish Championship title.
+In December 2022, McCowan scored a brace away against his former club Ayr United to help Dundee win and put them top of the Scottish Championship for Christmas.
+He concluded a strong season with an excellent performance and goal against Queen's Park to help Dundee clinch the Scottish Championship title.

 On 4 June 2023, Dundee announced that McCowan had signed a new two-year deal, keeping him at the club until the summer of 2025.
-McCowan would mark his 100th appearance for the Dark Blues with an eventful performance, scoring a goal and receiving a red card in a comfortable away win over Livingston.
+McCowan marked his 100th appearance for the Dark Blues with an eventful performance, scoring a goal and receiving a red card in a comfortable away win over Livingston.
 Near the end of a successful season which saw Dundee reach top six and McCowan switch from the wing to centre midfielder with ease and captaining the squad following an injury to Joe Shaughnessy, McCowan was awarded as the Scottish Premiership Player of the Month for April 2024.
 At the end of the season, McCowan was named Dundee's Player of the Year and Players' Player of the Year.

 Celtic

 On 30 August 2024, McCowan signed for Scottish champions Celtic on a three-year deal, for a reported fee of around £1 million.
-McCowan made his Celtic debut on 1 September, coming on as a substitute in an Old Firm win over Rangers.
-McCowan opened his scoring account for his boyhood club in his next game, netting at home in a win against Hearts.
+He made his Celtic debut on 1 September, coming on as a substitute in an Old Firm win over Rangers.
+He opened his scoring account for his boyhood club in his next game, netting at home in a win against Hearts.
 On 23 October, McCowan made his UEFA Champions League debut off the bench in a draw in Italy away to Atalanta.
-McCowan won the Scottish Premiership title with Celtic at Tannadice Park in April 2025.
+He won the Scottish Premiership title with Celtic at Tannadice Park in April 2025.

-On August 3, 2025, McCowan scored Celtic’s first competitive goal of the 2025/2026 season, as his team struggled to 1-0 win against St. Mirren.
+On 3 August 2025, McCowan scored Celtic's first competitive goal of the 2025–26 season, in a 1–0 win against St Mirren.
+He also scored the Bhoys' fourth goal in their 6–2 win against the same opponent in the Scottish Cup semi-final on 19 April 2026.
+Five days later, he extended his contract at Celtic Park until 2028.